MeteoGroup/weather-api/README.md

                     "totalCloudCover": 3,
                     "presentWeather": {
                         "code": 28, // wmo code
-                        "text": "FOG" // do we need this?
+                        "literal": "FOG" // do we need this?
                     },
                     "weatherSymbol": 1199999 // clarify: do we need this. makes only sense with the symbol },